November 22, 2024

 Prevent Accidental Medicine Poisoning

 Did you know that medications are the leading cause of child poisoning?
-Young children are curious by nature, and many medications look and taste like candy.
+Young children are naturally curious, and many medications look and taste like candy.
 Small babies and toddlers explore their surroundings by putting objects in their mouths.
 And even older kids can run the risk of taking the wrong medication or the wrong dose.

-When it comes to medication poisoning, the risks of harm can be found right at home.
+When it comes to medication poisoning, the biggest risks to your children can be found right at home.
 In 86% of emergency department visits for medicine poisoning, the child got into medicine belonging to a parent or grandparent.

-During the holidays, as you travel with your children into the homes of friends and family members, or welcome guests into your own home, it’s crucial to be aware of the dangers that medicines pose to children.
+During the holidays, as you travel with your children into the homes of friends and family members or welcome guests into your own home, it’s crucial to be aware of the dangers medicines pose to children.

 Tips to prevent accidental medicine poisoning

-• Put all medicine (prescription and over-the-counter) up and away and out of sight.
+• Put all medicine (prescription and over-the-counter) up, away, and out of sight.

-• Secure prescription drugs that can lead to fatal overdoses, such as opioids, in a lock box or locking pill container for added security.
+• Secure prescription drugs that can lead to fatal overdoses, such as opioids, in a medicine lockbox for added security.

-• Check for medication in places like purses, bathrooms, nightstands, or bedside tables.
+• Look for medication in purses, bathrooms, nightstands, or bedside tables.
 In 2 out of 3 emergency room visits for medicine poisoning, the medicine was left within reach of a child.
 If medications must be left inside purses or bags, place the bag in a high location.

-• Save the Poison Help line in your cell phone: 1-800-222-1222.
+• Save the Poison Help line on your cell phone: 1-800-222-1222.
 Display the toll-free number for the Poison Control Center in your home.

 Prevent Toy and Battery Injuries